2024 Chilean wildfires: Response

+Investigation

 On 24 May 2024, following an investigation by the Investigative Police, Francisco Mondaca Mella (22), a volunteer of the 13th Fire Company of Valparaíso, and Franco Pinto Orellana (31), a brigade member of the National Forestry Corporation (Corporación Nacional Forestal, CONAF), were arrested.
 They were identified as the perpetrators of the fire, and later on 9 September, Elías Salazar Inostroza (39), a firefighter from the same company as Mondaca and also from the National Service for Disaster Prevention and Response (Servicio Nacional de Prevención y Respuesta ante Desastres, SENAPRED), was also arrested, classified as the intellectual author of the tragedy, all three are in preventive detention until the trial set for 30 October.
 On their phones, multiple evidences were found linking them to the same locations where the fires occurred (among them, several private text messages and GPS locations).

 In July 2025, the Valparaíso Guarantee Court presented its accusation against nine individuals, including Mondaca, Pinto, and Salazar, along with firefighters Maximiliano Veliz Caballería, Claudio Gamboa Ortiz, Matías Cordero de la Fuente, CONAF workers José Jerez Camus and Ángel Barahona Troncoso, and SENAPEDR worker José Atenas Gaete.
 They were all charged with forest fires resulting in death, conspiracy, and environmental damage.
 Moncada was also charged with carrying and possessing homemade explosives.
 The Prosecutor's Office sought qualified life imprisonment (which in Chile, carries the possibility of parole after a minimum of 40 years) for all of the suspects.
+Their trial is set to begin on 9 March 2026.